Brown University Shooting Updates

 Brown University Shooting Suspect Detained, Released

-Authorities arrested a person of interest, a 24-year-old man from Wisconsin, on Sunday at a Hampton Inn in Coventry, R.I., about 20 miles from the Providence campus.
-However, the suspect was later released after new evidence moved the case “in a different direction,” according to Attorney General Peter Neronha.
+Authorities detained a person of interest, a 24-year-old man from Wisconsin, on Sunday at a Hampton Inn in Coventry, R.I., about 20 miles from the Providence campus.
+Law enforcement recovered two handguns and two loaded 30-round magazines from the hotel room.
+However, the suspect was later released after new evidence moved the case “in a different direction,” according to Neronha.

 “I’ve been around long enough to know that sometimes you head in one direction and then you have to regroup and go in another and that’s exactly what has happened over the last 24 hours or so,” Neronha said during a news conference late Sunday.
 “We have a murderer out there.”